virtutas/Thunderbolt-Java/README.md

 A High Performance MultiProtocol Java Framework

 ## 1.About
-  Thunderbolt-Java is a complete Enterprise grade IOT ready framework which is designed to be lightweight, multiprotocol and database friendly with high throughput performance.
+  Thunderbolt-Java is a complete IOT grade framework which is designed to be lightweight, multiprotocol and database friendly with high throughput and performance.

   Thunderbolt-Java is designed with a philosophy aimed at reducing coding effort for programmers.